ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mysql/troubleshooting.md

 SET GLOBAL slow_query_log_file = '/my/log/file.log';
 ```

-Once you have enough data, make sure to turn off slow logging again, as there is a small performance cost to having it enabled!
+Once you have enough data, make sure to turn off slow logging again, as there is a small performance cost to having it enabled:

 ```console
 SET GLOBAL slow_query_log = 'OFF';